rubcc95/firestore_merge/README.md

 Make sure to provide clear and concise examples so that users can understand how to integrate and use your package in their projects.

 ## Contributions and Issues

-If you encounter problems or wish to contribute, please open an issue or send a pull request on the [package's GitHub repository](link_to_repository).
+If you encounter problems or wish to contribute, please open an issue or send a pull request on the [package's GitHub repository](https://github.com/rubcc95/firestore_merge)

 ## License

-This package is under the Apache License 2.0.
+This package is under the [Apache License 2.0](https://github.com/rubcc95/firestore_merge/blob/main/LICENSE).